The home loan that lets first-time buyers put as little as 3 percent down

 The upsides of getting a SONYMA mortgage

-No false advertising: While traditional banks advertise teaser rates that are only available to less risky borrowers, SONYMA's rates apply across the board.
+No false advertising: While traditional banks advertise teaser rates available only to less risky borrowers, SONYMA's rates apply to everyone.
 The rate you see advertised on SONYMA's website is the rate you will receive, provided you qualify according to the underwriting guidelines.

-Interest rates are currently slightly lower than conventional lenders, plus you can receive a 3 percent down payment assistance grant up to $15,000.
+Interest rates are currently lower than those offered by conventional lenders, and you can receive a 3 percent down payment assistance grant up to $15,000.

-No credit?
+So-so credit score?
 That may be fine: "Credit score has nothing to do with the [rate], which is also a big advantage," said Peter Lucia, senior vice president at CrossCountry Mortgage.
+SONYMA requires three creditors, such as student loans, car loans, and credit cards, with no blemishes in the last 12 months, he added.

 If you don't have a lengthy credit history, you can use 12 months' worth of alternative credit—rent or utility bills—to establish that you're a worthy borrower.
 This workaround is part of the Give Us Credit program, an initiative designed to address racial disparities in mortgage qualification.
 Under this program, you're also allowed to take a loan from a family member (rather than use a gift).